Supportive Housing

 Criteria for acceptance:

-- 18 years or older
+• 18 years or older

-- A designated serious mental illness with verification
+• A designated serious mental illness with verification

-- Displays no immediate likelihood of causing harm to self or others
+• Displays no immediate likelihood of causing harm to self or others

-- If on Medications, able to self-medicate
+• If on Medications, able to self-medicate

-- Assist in the development and quarterly review of an Individualized Service Plan
+• Assist in the development and quarterly review of an Individualized Service Plan.

-- Maintain face-to-face contacts, including a home visit as needed based on the support plan or emergent needs but at least once every three month
+• Maintain face-to-face contacts, including a home visit as needed based on the support plan or emergent needs but at least once every three months.

-- Provide income verification at least annually
+• Provide income verification at least annually or if income changes.

-- Assure tenant contribution toward the portion of the unit’s rent is limited to 30% of his or her income
+• Assure tenant contribution toward the portion of the unit’s rent is limited to 30% of his or her income.

 Applications can be obtained by calling us at 716-285-5201, by calling the Niagara County Department of Mental Health at 716-439-7410, or by accessing the Niagara County Adult Single Point of Access (SPOA) application form here.